2020-2022

 Inviting.
 Familiar.
 Warm.
 These are the feelings a proper signup experience should invoke, within the constraints of a fun and energetic brand.

-From this initial decision, a visual metaphor then began to emerge.
+From this initial decision, a visual metaphor started to emerge.
 Signup should feel like an invitation.
 Come in.
 Sit down.
 Stay awhile.
-"Seats" aren't just an integral part of our SaaS pricing and packaging.
-Taken literally, they're bastions of comfort and safe havens in an increasingly troubling world.
+"Seats" aren't just a SaaS pricing unit — taken literally, they're a place to belong.

 Next, we needed to land on a composition and finalize the visual hierarchy.
 In our case, grounding the illustration at the bottom of the viewport made conceptual sense with the chair metaphor, and allowed for easy adaptation to a single-column mobile layout.